Product

 Key Takeaway

-5. Build an incident loop: every failure becomes a scenario test and a policy update.
+5. Run an incident loop: every failure becomes a scenario test, a policy tweak, and usually a copy change in UX.

 Share